An in-depth report on the causes, diagnosis, and treatment of non-Hodgkin's lymphoma.

 NHL is diagnosed based on the results of physical examination, blood tests, imaging tests, and biopsy.
 A lymph node biopsy is the definitive test for diagnosing NHL, determining the type of NHL, and distinguishing NHL from Hodgkin's disease.

-Radiation and chemotherapy are the main treatments for NHL.
-Rituximab, a biologic drug, is increasingly being used and may be added to a chemotherapy regimen.
+Radiation, chemotherapy, monoclonal antibodies (such as rituximab, or Rituxan), and targeted therapies are the main treatments for NHL.
 For some patients, stem cell transplantation may be an option.

 Lymphomas are malignancies of the lymph system that are generally subdivided into two groups: Hodgkin's disease (HD) and non-Hodgkin's lymphoma (NHL).
 Hodgkin's disease accounts for about 10% of all lymphomas, and NHL for the remaining 90% of lymphomas.